 I have exactly zero mobile programming skills.
-I realized early on that it would be an uphill climb for me to learn to program and that if the idea was good enough, it would be worth paying a developer to get it done right.
+I realized early that it would be an uphill climb for me to learn to program and that if the idea was good enough, it would be worth paying a developer to get it done right.

-My breakthrough in the mobile app world came fairly early on.
+My breakthrough in the mobile app world came fairly early.
 I was running my cycling blog and had the idea for a simple guide to bike maintenance.
 I felt the options already out there were too complicated and that it would be great if someone could simplify it for complete beginners.